 Socks with Grip

-- Each Flyer may choose to buy a pair of our trampoline socks with grip or may go barefoot on the trampolines.
+- Each Flyer must wear a pair of House of Air trampoline socks with grip ($2.00/pair).

 - Our trampolines socks can be used time and time again at House of Air.
 You will love their cool design and they make an excellent gift!